-A Guarantor should::
+A Guarantor\ should::

-termination.

-- work with the Fund and the employer in the context of the guarantee - receive relevant information from the fund on the employer and their funding position in order to fulfil its obligations as a guarantor.
+- notify the Administering Authority promptly of any changes to its guarantee status, as this may impact on the treatment of the employer in the valuation process or upon termination. - provide details of the agreement, and any changes to the agreement, between the employer and the guarantor to ensure appropriate treatment is applied to any calculations. - be aware of all guarantees that are currently in place - work with the Fund and the employer in the context of the guarantee - receive relevant information from the fund on the employer and their funding position in order to fulfil its obligations as a guarantor.